Connect Azure Data Lake Storage Gen2 for dataflow storage

 In the list that appears, select Dataflows and then on the command bar select New dataflow.

-Select the analytical entities you want.
-These entities indicate what data you want to store in your organization's Azure Data Lake Store Gen2 account.
+Select the analytical tables you want.
+These tables indicate what data you want to store in your organization's Azure Data Lake Store Gen2 account.

 Select the storage account to use for dataflow storage